 2. Race and the Neoliberal University: Lessons from the Public University - John Holmwood

-4. Decolonising Philosophy - Nelson Maldonado-Torres, Rafael Vizcaino, Jasmine Wallace, Jeong Eun Annabel We
+4. Decolonising Philosophy - Nelson Maldonado-Torres, Rafael Vizcaino, Jasmine Wallace, and Jeong Eun Annabel We

 Part II: Institutional Initiatives